 PlateCheck is not only a safeguard against human error, but machine error too.
 Most notably, it reduces LPR camera misreads, improving hit rates to over 95%.
-In addition, enforcement software performs a “last check” before issuing citations, giving the parking enforcement official one final verification of parking rights before levying a ticket.
+In addition, enforcement software performs a “last number plate check” before issuing citations, giving the parking enforcement official one final verification of parking rights before levying a ticket.

 Parking enforcement software solutions offer a better way forward

-Pay by Plate can mean big things for municipal revenues: with high enforcement efficiency and accuracy, and thus fewer disputed tickets, certain municipalities have seen an 80% increase in collection rates.
+Pay by Plate parking can mean big things for municipal revenues: with high enforcement efficiency and accuracy, and thus fewer disputed tickets, certain municipalities have seen an 80% increase in collection rates.
 For Galveston, TX, that meant more than $100,000 in additional civic revenue in the first three months following the pay-by-plate transition.
 Better still, most pay-by-plate technologies allow municipalities a slower, layered integration with existing payment methods like Pay and Display or Pay by Space, allowing everyone time to catch up with the new system.